-If you can’t keep up with all of the responsibilities, the end result will be lack of sales.
+If you can’t keep up with all of the responsibilities of operating an art business, the result will be a lack of sales.

 I have been self-employed for over twenty-five years and I have learned from day one, if I don’t work I don’t get paid.